-Augusta Area Director Susan Caldwell helped John navigate the business planning process.
+Former UGA SBDC in Augusta Area Director, Susan Caldwell, helped John navigate the business planning process.
 “John’s hobby had launched into a business, and he wanted to ensure he hadn’t skipped any start-up items,” she says.
 “He and Pat wanted to be sure they were compliant.”

 The Currys leased 525 square feet of space on the back side of a strip center and bought a larger roaster in January 2011.
 About the same time, John attended the SBDC StartSMART™ program on a Wells Fargo scholarship and worked with Caldwell on strategies to manage Buona Caffe’s growth.

 That summer, John faced another newspaper layoff that convinced the Currys to pursue coffee roasting full-time.
 In January 2012, the local paper ran an article about Buona Caffe, and people began showing up at the roaster to buy bags of coffee.

 “We were doing wholesale roasting off a back alley, and people were finding us,” John says.

 It was apparent the company needed a space with room for the coffee bar customers constantly requested.
 In November 2012, the two-time winner of the Best Coffee in the Best of Augusta poll leased a 1,500-square-foot 1930s cottage in Augusta’s historic district.
 Caldwell helped the Currys develop a business plan, financial projections and loan documents for an SBA-guaranteed loan they used to purchase new equipment and make improvements to the space.